Biomaker/2018-opensourcebioreactor/photometer/README.md

 ## First results

-**20.09.2018**
+**20.09.2018**<br>
 We finished a first prototype of the flow-through photometer and tested it with an E. coli cultures ([Jupyter Notebook with data analysis](https://github.com/BioMakers/2018-opensourcebioreactor/blob/master/photometer/photometer_data.ipynb)).
-Conclusion: Culture density can be measured but the precision has to be improved with further tests and setting of the potentiometer.
+<br>Conclusion: Culture density can be measured but the precision has to be improved with further tests and setting of the potentiometer.